Kush-kodr2/Console-BMS-Banking-Management-System-Cpp/README.md

 This project is fully functional (V1.0) but has planned architectural improvements.
 Contributors are welcome!

-* Input Validation: Implement do-while loops with robust type-checking (cin.fail()) for all user input (amounts, numbers, IDs) to prevent crashes from non-numeric input.[WORKING]

-* Full CRUD: Implement the ability for Managers/Staff to permanently delete and modify existing customer and employee records from the main data vectors.
-[DONE]
+* String Input Validation: add input specific parsing functions, for fields like date, email.[WORKING]

 * Database Integration: Replace File I/O (.csv files) with a proper database connection for scalable data handling.
 [PLANNED]

-* GUI Interface: Develop a graphical user interface (GUI) for improved user experience over the command-line interface.
+* GUI Interface: Develop a graphical user interface (GUI) for improved user experience over the command-line interface, using Qt or Iamgui.
 [IN_PROGRESS]

-## Features
+## Functionality Overview

 * Create and manage bank accounts.
 * Deposit and withdraw funds.
 * View account details and transaction history.
+* Employee management (add, view, remove employees).
+* Managerial oversight (view all accounts, employees, and balancesheet).
 * Simple and user-friendly command-line interface.

 ## License